A Conservative Case for a Carbon Tax

 A carbon tax could reduce the trade deficit and strengthen the dollar.
 If we make the tariff higher than the domestic excise tax, we could cut the U.S. trade deficit substantially.

 A carbon tax would hurt our enemies.
 Today, radicalized Islam gets its funding from oil.
-When they U.S. buys oil, U.S. funds go to radical mosques around the world.
+When the U.S. buys oil, U.S. funds go to radical mosques around the world.
 Most of the 9/11 attackers were Saudi Arabian, yet we still call Saudi Arabia an ally, because we are so dependent on their oil.
-It is long past time to stop buying Arabian oil and billions of military dollars keeping the oil lanes open.
+It is long past time to stop buying Arabian oil and spending billions of military dollars keeping the oil lanes open.

 A carbon tax is incredibly simple and easy to collect.
 Oil goes to refineries.
 Coal goes into power plants and steel mills.
 Natural gas goes into pipelines.
 These are huge ugly installations, impossible to hide.
 The number of collection points is several orders of magnitude less than for income, payroll, or sales taxes.